1. Chamonix, France

 4. Alaska (Heli-skiing)

-- Steepest powder skiing anywhere: What really makes Alaska such an amazing ski destination is the warm, moist winter air coming off the Gulf of Alaska that abruptly smashes into the steep mountain faces of the Chugach.
-The effect allows snow to stick to steeper faces then anywhere else in the world.
+– Steepest powder skiing anywhere: What really makes Alaska such an amazing ski destination is the warm, moist winter air coming off the Gulf of Alaska that abruptly smashes into the steep mountain faces of the Chugach.
+That moist air creates a unique snow, which sticks to steeper faces better than anywhere else in the world.

-- Helicopters are AWESOME: Helicopters are called magic carpets for a reason.
-These machines can deliver you on top of a mountain peak in the time it would take you to put your skins on.
+– Helicopters are AWESOME: Helicopters are called magic carpets for a reason.
+These machines have the amazing ability to put skiers atop a peak in the time it takes to put skins on.

 Video: GNAR in Alaska